AymenSakouhi/my-neovim-setup/readme.md

 `ctrl + a` to increment number and `ctrl + x` to decrement it

 `ctrl + shift + v` to paste to terminal from clipboard

+`ys-command` to surround certain word with whatever u write next for example ""

+`ds"` to delete surrounding double quote or if u replace " with `t` u will delete surrounding tag

+`cs"` to change surrounding character with whatever u want, in this case with quotes